 I have hired specific, qualified bird guides for day trips at Carara, near Manual Antonio National Park, Arenal, Heliconias Lodge, San Gerardo, Monteverde, Rincon de Vieja, Esquinas Lodge, Coto 47, and Savegre Lodge.
 All were well worth the money.
 One reason birders might consider a guide is the difficulty of deep-rainforest birding.
 A guide becomes more important in this particular habitat.
 It's a place where birds sounds and play-back are more critical to seeing the bird.
 A guide will likely know where the manakin lek is or where the antpitta is more likely seen.
 A few birds like Timberline Wren or Striped Owl are sometimes easy birds for guides who know in advance where those birds are more likely to be seen.

 Two places - Bosque del Rio Tigre in the Osa Peninsula and Rancho Naturalista near Turrialba - can budget in their own guided birding package.
 These lodges have expert guides at the lodge.
-In my opinion, it's worth it to purchase their services rather than relying on your own skills (unless perhaps you are a bird guide in tropical America).
+In my opinion, it's worth it to purchase their services rather than relying on your own skills.

 Below are several guides I have known or worked with.